bvermeulen/fusionchart_example/readme.md

-Sure you can use FusionCharts to render charts in html.
+You can use FusionCharts to render charts in html.
 I have followed the following  [instructions](https://www.fusioncharts.com/dev/getting-started/django/your-first-chart-using-django) and tweaked here and there to make it work.
 To replicate just do the following:

 copy my github code, this will create an new project directory `fusionchart_example`.